Australia’s anti-migration populist Pauline Hanson eyes political resurgence

 “Her vote will be up, no question it will be up, unless a strong leader comes into the Liberal Party,” he told Reuters.

-Minor parties and independents took a third of the vote at the 2025 election, continuing a trend which has seen Australia's traditional two-party system eroding.
-But this was mostly independent moderates who champion action on climate change winning formerly Liberal-held city seats, and such voters aren't swayed by Hanson, said Morgan.
+Minor parties and independents took a third of the vote at the 2025 election, continuing a trend which has seen Australia’s traditional two-party system eroding.
+But this was mostly independent moderates who champion action on climate change winning formerly Liberal-held city seats, and such voters are not swayed by Ms Hanson, said Mr Morgan.

-One Nation's goal at the next election is to win lower house seats, Ashby said.
-He devised the party's strategy to bypass traditional media, directly appealing to voters on social media with a satirical animation series that lampoons myriad 'woke' issues.
+One Nation’s goal at the next election is to win lower house seats, Mr Ashby said.
+He devised the party’s strategy to bypass traditional media, directly appealing to voters on social media with a satirical animation series that lampoons myriad “woke” issues.

 “We need to reach voters of all ages, not just with policy, but we also need to reach them with the general understanding of the pain and the hurt they are going through,” he said.

-A study released last week showed concern over immigration at the 2025 election doubled to 6%, the highest on record, attributed to "the post-pandemic influx of immigrants and the resulting pressure on housing and infrastructure."
+A study released last week showed concern over immigration at the 2025 election doubled to 6 per cent, the highest on record, attributed to “the post-pandemic influx of immigrants and the resulting pressure on housing and infrastructure”.

-"Immigration is clearly getting more political oxygen in the last few months than in the campaign," said Simon Jackman, co-author of the long-running Australian Election Study.
+“Immigration is clearly getting more political oxygen in the last few months than in the campaign,” said co-author of the long-running Australian Election Study Simon Jackman.

 “The response was offshore processing to deter boat arrivals and that reinforced the Coalition’s electoral position at the expense of fringe groups like One Nation,” he said.